Mallipriya-MSFT/TeamsSSOBot/README.md

 ﻿# TeamsBotSSO

-Bot Framework v4 empty bot sample.
+Bot Framework v4 bot single sign-on Teams authentication sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows the minimum code required to build a bot.